Building a WordPress Member Directory Page - ProfilePress

 Note: When disabled, all search-related functionalities (such as search form, members filters, etc.) will be removed completely when the Members Directory is displayed on the front-end of your website.

 Search Fields: Specifies the user’s profile fields to search in.
-If no field is specified, then the search keyword will be ignored and the search result will always return all the members in the directory.
+If no field is specified, the search keyword will be ignored, and the search result will always return all the members in the directory.

 From the search results shown in the image above, two users were matched using the keyword john, and the fields where the matches occur have been marked out for demonstration purposes.

-Enable Filters: Specifies whether to display a dropdown menu that will allow users to be able to filter members in the directory.
+Enable Filters: Specifies whether to display a dropdown menu allowing users to filter members in the directory.
 Even if the Filters are enabled, the dropdown will not be displayed unless the Filter Fields are set, which we will discuss below.

 Filter Fields: Specifies the custom fields that members can be filtered by.Note: Only Select, Checkbox, Radio, Country, and Date/Time fields are supported.

 The Gender custom field has been added to the Filter Fields setting.
-This will enables users to filter the members in the directory by their gender.
+This will enable users to filter the members in the directory by gender.

 Directory Settings – Result & Pagination

-These settings are used to control members’ search results in the directory and set up the pagination limit.
+These settings control members’ search results in the directory and set up the pagination limit.

 • Show Results Only After a Search: If enabled, members in the directory will only be visible or displayed after a search is performed.
 For the search form to be visible, the Directory Settings >> Search >> Display Search Form setting must be enabled.